paritytrading/parity/README.md

   application for entering orders into the trading system.

-- [**Parity Stock Ticker**](applications/ticker) is a simple console application that displays the best bids and offers (BBOs) and latest trades in the trading system.
+- [**Parity Stock Ticker**](applications/ticker) is a simple console application that displays the best prices and latest trades in the trading system.

 - [**Parity Trade Reporter**](applications/reporter) is a simple console application that displays all occurred trades in the trading system.